 Table of Contents

-🛏️First nights in Dubai: sleeping in the “budget capsule hotels”
+First nights in Dubai: sleeping in the “budget capsule hotels”

 Since I usually travel on a backpacker's budget, when I arrived in Dubai I decided to save on accommodation and was tempted by the capsule hotel options on Booking.com.
 I thought they would be similar to the famous Japanese capsule hotels: modern, practical, clean, even with a certain futuristic touch.
 But that wasn't exactly the case…

-The reality was different.
-I found small rooms, crammed with cubicles stacked side by side, with very little room to move around, let alone store my backpack or luggage.
-The feeling was more cramped than comfortable.
 The worst thing wasn't just the size, but the atmosphere: most of the guests were migrant workers who left early to work all day and returned in the evening.
-It wasn't designed for tourism, but for budget-friendly long-stay accommodation.
+It wasn't designed for tourism, but rather for affordable long-stay accommodation.

 The restrooms were always crowded, with a constant turnover of people.
 The buildings were old, poorly maintained, and located in somewhat run-down areas, far from the glitter of the Burj Khalifa or the Marina.
-It was near the Al Ghubaiba bus station, in a part of Dubai I wouldn't recommend if you're traveling for tourism.

 Not very comfortable the first few days

-All of this context greatly influenced my first impression of the city.
-Honestly, my initial impressions weren't good.
-This combination of uncomfortable accommodations, a stuffy atmosphere, and an unattractive area made even the nearby attractions I visited, such as the Frame or the tour of the traditional historic village, seem unappealing.
-Everything seemed staged for photo ops rather than to tell a real story.
-I struggled to connect with Dubai; it didn't convey anything authentic, and I even began to think the destination was overrated.
+That combination of uncomfortable accommodations, stuffy atmosphere, and an unappealing area made even the nearby attractions I visited, such as the Frame or the tour of the traditional historic village, seem unappealing to me; everything seemed staged for photo ops rather than to tell a real story.

 I endured three nights in those accommodations until I said enough...
 I needed a change of scenery.
-I moved to the other side of the city, to the Dubai Marina area , near JBR beach.
-The change was tremendous.
-More air, more light, more space, and a different atmosphere, much more pleasant for enjoying the city.
+I went to the other side of the city, to the Dubai Marina area, near JBR beach.

-🌅 Rediscovering Dubai from the Marina
+Rediscovering Dubai from the Marina

-It was like being in a different city.
-Everything that had previously overwhelmed or repulsed me was transformed into a completely different experience.
-The modern buildings, the clean spaces, the striking architectural design, and the relaxed atmosphere made me reconnect with the idea of enjoying Dubai.
-Walking through the Marina was a pleasure .
-The waterfront is quiet, with tourists strolling (many Russians), cafes overlooking the canal, and direct access to JBR beach, which is perfect for relaxing or watching the sunset.
+Walking along the Marina was a pleasure.
+The waterfront is quiet, with tourists strolling (many Russians), cafes overlooking the canal, and direct access to JBR Beach, which is perfect for relaxing or watching the sunset.

 That new base allowed me to see the city through different eyes.
 From there, moving to other areas like Downtown was much more comfortable, and with a different frame of mind, everything feels different.
-Dubai intrigued me again, but this time on a positive note.

 👀 Impressions of Dubai

 I was struck by how spread out and vast Dubai is.
 Everything is big, new, but remote.
 It's a city not designed for walking.
-I love exploring cities on foot, getting lost in narrow streets, feeling the local rhythm... but in Dubai, that's almost impossible; I found it quite frustrating.

 There's no life on the sidewalks, because literally no one walks .
 Everyone gets around by car or subway.
 Instead of plazas or vibrant neighborhoods, there are huge malls and luxurious high-end car dealerships.
 There, you do see Emirati families strolling, in air-conditioned rooms, far from the outside world.